PlaidCloud/website/content/en/docs/concepts/services-networking/_index.md

 naming, service discovery, [load balancing](/docs/concepts/services-networking/ingress/#load-balancing), application configuration, and migration.

-Kubernetes imposes the following fundamental requirements on any networking implementation (barring any intentional network segmentation policies):
+PlaidCloud imposes the following fundamental requirements on any networking implementation (barring any intentional network segmentation policies):

    * pods on a [node](/docs/concepts/architecture/nodes/) can communicate with all pods on all nodes without NAT